Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 .. [#] For some uses, such a concurrent feature (with *active* instances) may not be needed, in which case one may deal also with purely *passive* instances (as Erlang terms, not Erlang processes).

-	   To anticipate a bit, instead of using ``new/n`` (returning the PID of a new process instance looping over its state), one may rely on ``construct/n+1`` (returning directly to the caller process that corresponding initial state, that can be then stored and interacted upon at will).
+	   To anticipate a bit, instead of using ``new/N`` (returning the PID of a new process instance looping over its state), one may rely on ``new_passive/N``, returning to the caller process an opaque term corresponding to the initial state of a new passive instance, a term that can be then stored and interacted upon at will.

 Instance State